 In addition to the proposed CEIAG programme, we should also aim to provide students with opportunities to experience the ‘world of work’ and to develop their key employability and enterprise skills throughout Years 7 – 11 and beyond if they continue on into the 6th Form.
 This will be achieved through their formal education as well as through extra and super-curricular activities both in school and outside of school.
 This part of the CEIAG programme should be built around the form tutor and, once again, will be an opportunity for the school to draw the links between academic achievement and the students’ future progression and should aim to confirm to the students that they will need more than just qualifications in order to be successful in their future plans.
 This relationship, and what the CEIAG programme aims to achieve, can be summed up in the equation, E = Q + WE + S, or Employability = Qualifications + Work Experience + Skills.

 We aim to continue to develop a range of different resources, including the school’s website, to support the students (and their parents/carers) in researching and planning their futures, and we will work closely with parents/carers as well as organisations, such as the local authority, Further and Higher Education providers and employers (local, national and international) to offer appropriate information and support for our students.

 And finally, as well as developing a CEIAG Programme which meet the Gatsby Benchmarks, we aim to track and monitor all career activities to assess their impact and to regular seek feedback from students, parents and those involved in the Programme to ensure that it is helping our students to make informed choices and successful transitions within, and beyond, Christ’s School and have successful and fulfilling lives in the future.

-If would like to be involved in supporting our CEAIG Programme please register your interest with Mrs Alex Holmes, Career Leader and KS5 Progression Coordinator Email: Aholmes@christs.school Tel: 020 8940 6982.
+If you would like to find out more about our Careers Programme please contact Mrs Alex Holmes, Career Leader and KS5 Progression Coordinator via email at Aholmes@christs.school or telephone 020 8940 6982.